PolymerLabs/arcs/server/README.md

   npm start -- 8000
 ```

 The server exposes a `/db` endpoint mapped to an in-memory pouchdb instance.
+A basic `index.html`
+page is provided with links to various functionality.

 ## Development